-I grew more aware of my disability in time, and of how society didn’t seem to know what to do with me, in a bigger picture kind of way.
-I can remember vividly the first time I saw the Paralympics on TV.
+In time, I grew more aware of my disability and of how society didn’t seem to know what to do with me, in a bigger picture kind of way.
+I can vividly recall the first time I saw the Paralympics on TV.
 I remember the excitement and curiosity of seeing something I could finally relate to, something more grand and thrilling than I had ever thought possible for someone with a disability.
-I’ll admit to feeling like something was wrong with me, and that is a thought I still battle with, something I am learning to heal from.
+I’ll admit to feeling like something was wrong with me, and that is a thought I still battle with and something I am learning to heal from.
 Somehow, this whole Paralympics thing set right that wrong in my mind.
 I could feel equal, valued, and seen by the world.
-For a kid who had grown bored and frustrated even with hippotherapy, physical therapy on the back of a horse, this began a whole new world of ideas and dreams.
-I wanted nothing more than to go after gold, and I almost never imagined how those manic dreams would form into my current reality.
+For a kid who had grown bored and frustrated even with physical therapy on the back of a horse, this began a whole new world of ideas and dreams.
+I wanted nothing more than to go after gold, but I never imagined how those manic dreams would form into my current reality.

 Kids never know their own limits.
 I was constantly aware of my own, growing up in the body that I have.
-Somehow, in the early years of my riding, I was convinced that I could someday jump the Grand Prix.
+Somehow, in those early years of my riding, I was convinced that I could someday jump the Grand Prix.
 I’m sure my mother was relieved when I discovered para dressage in a magazine.
-Something clicked in my mind when I learned that there truly could be a path to gold that was not only achievable for me, but designed particularly for people with physical challenges.
-I found my value in this new world, and became determined to put my life into it.
+Something clicked in my mind when I learned that there truly could be a path to gold that was not only achievable for me but was designed particularly for people with physical challenges.
+I found my value in this new world and became determined to put my life into it.
 It may be a slightly morbid motivation, but for a kid with mental health issues and a body that she didn’t want to accept or feel, “Olympics or death” seemed like a valid way to go about life.
 Years down the line, I see now how that Olympic dream has made my life come more to the forefront in ways that I never expected.
-That ultimatum is transforming into a motivation to capture every moment, and to keep achieving high.
+That ultimatum has transformed into a motivation to capture every moment and to keep achieving high.

 The first time I felt truly suicidal, I was nine years old.
-The only way I knew how to fight that feeling, to find some validity or reasoning in the way my body worked was to ride my guts out.
-I could ride away from feeling my body, or feeling my mind spiraling out of control.
-I could ride to prove my worth to myself, to create peace in a world that I often only knew as being chaotic, judgemental, and painful.
+The only way I knew how to fight that feeling, to find some validity or reasoning in the way my body worked, was to ride my guts out.
+I could ride away from feeling my body or feeling my mind spiraling out of control.
+I could ride to prove my worth to myself, to create peace in a world that I often only knew as being chaotic, judgmental, and painful.
 I found my identity further as I was classified as a Grade 1 Para Equestrian at age 13.
-Just like every other rider, I paid my dues on less than ideal lesson ponies, and with trainers who could maybe be described as toxic.
-Even with my classification being specific to my disabled body, I found a home in a sport where I could (more or less) have equal life experiences to anyone else.
+Just like every other rider, I paid my dues on less than ideal lesson ponies and with trainers who could maybe be described as toxic.
+Even with my classification being specific to my disabled body, I found a home in a sport where I could (more or less) have equal life experiences with anyone else.

-Within the past year, Tracey has taken me from riding a 20m circle and obsessing over the “disabledness” in the appearance of my riding, to an athlete who competed and truly felt equal in an able bodied National Championship.
+Within the past year, Tracey has taken me from riding a 20 meter circle and obsessing over the “disabled-ness” in the appearance of my riding, to an athlete who competed and truly felt equal in an able-bodied National Championship.
 I am pushed to be accountable for my body and my mind at its very best, to problem solve, and to treat my body fairly.
 I’m pushed as much as I am loved and accepted.
 We figure out new ways to meet the FEI standard, and Tracey is willing to (at times, literally) carry me on my journey to be my best, most resourceful self.